ignite/cli/docs/guide/scavenge/09-play.md

 }
 ```

-## Committing a Solution Again to Get an Error
+## Committing a Solution Again, Expect To Get an Error

 ```
 scavenged tx scavenge commit-solution "A stick" --from bob